Writing Components

 .with(stage())

-This will come in very handy in the next chapter about extending and reusing components, as well as for testing components
+This will come in very handy in the next chapters about extending and reusing components, as well as for testing components

 Custom stages

-method accepts a standard object comprised of two fields:
+The .with() method accepts a standard argument, a function returning an object comprised of two fields:

 recommend creating custom stage functions that take relevant parameters and abstract away the stage logic.